gperdomor/cvb/README.md

 </p>

 <p align="center">
-  Universal, fast and scalable styling solution for the modern web
+  Universal, lightweight and performant styling solution with a focus on component architecture for the modern web.
 </p>

 <p align="center">